mxmCherry/taxes/README.md

 This loss of precision can accumulate across transactions - something to keep in mind.
 But that's how most people (and banks) do monetary calculations anyway.

+Rounding can be disabled by not specifying it (or specifying `rounding_precision: 0`).

 # Migrate from previous major version ([v1](https://github.com/mxmCherry/taxes/tree/v1.0.0))